AsmaTheWizard/handwritten_digit_recognition_cnn_keras/README.md

 # handwritten_digit_recognition_cnn_keras
-Handwritten digit recognition using CNN
+Handwritten digit recognition using CNN and Keras framework.
+The dataset used is MNIST dataset.